ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 domains managed by the enterprise might only be resolvable using a specific DNS resolver.

 Discovering an encrypted resolver for a subset of names allows a client to perform Split DNS while maintaining the benefits of encrypted DNS.
-For example, a client could use a client-selected encrypted resolver for most domains, but use a different encrypted resolver for enterprise-private domains.
+For example, a client could use a client-selected encrypted resolver for public domains, but use a different encrypted resolver for enterprise-private domains.

 Such domain-specific resolver discovery mechanisms additionally need to provide some information about